Crazy Vegan Kitchen

 • Salt– To taste!

-Start by roasting the sweet potato, followed by the chickpeas (along with their seasonings) until crispy and crunchy.
+Step 3 – Prepare the sauce.
 While the sweet potato and chickpeas are cooling, prepare the buddha bowl sauce by whisking together all the ingredients until smooth.
+In a clean saucepan, wilt the spinach and cabbage.

 Flavor variations

-• Vegetables– Add some broccoli, brussels sprouts, or some Hasselback potatoes.
+• Vegetables– Add some broccoli, brussels sprouts, green onion, kale, beets, or even some Hasselback potatoes.

 • Protein– Give the bowl an added boost of protein by adding some sliced tofu, tempeh, or seitan.